unicode-org/icu/icu4c/source/samples/csdet/readme.txt

     2. Add ICU's bin directory to the path, e.g. set PATH=c:\icu\bin;%PATH%
         (Use the path to where ever ICU is on your system.)
-    3.  cd into the icudate directory, e.g. cd c:\icu\source\samples\date\debug
+    3.  cd into the uresb directory, e.g. cd c:\icu\source\samples\uresb\debug
-    4. Run it (Warning: Be careful, 'date' is also a system command on many systems) .\date
+    4. Run it  (with a locale name, ex. english) csdet eucJP.txt
+    WARNING: The .txt files must be in the same directory as the executable, which is not the case by default on some systems.

 To Build on Unixes
-    1. Build ICU.  icudate is built automatically by default unless samples are turned off.
+    1. Build ICU.
         Specify an ICU install directory when running configure, using the --prefix option.
 The steps to build ICU will look something like this: